Skip to Content

 Contact Information

-If you have any queries regarding the Review of the Tasmanian State Service, please contact the Policy Branch:
+If you have any queries regarding the Tasmanian State Service Review, please contact the Corporate and Government Services Division:

 Email: DeputySecretary.CGS@dpac.tas.gov.au